 Standard do-it-yourself kit prices are:

-(Shipping and Handling are not included, approximate shipping prices are $14 for a teeter or table kit, $33 - $38 for a dog walk kit, and $52 - $57 for an a-frame kit, and $114 for a combo kit; and I can combine shipping on several kits shipped together so the total shipping will be less than the individual shipping prices for several kits shipped together)
+(Shipping and Handling are not included, approximate shipping prices are $14 for a teeter or table kit, $33 - $38 for a dog walk kit, and $52 - $57 for an a-frame kit, and $114 for a combo kit; and I can combine shipping on several kits shipped together so the total shipping might be less than the individual shipping prices for several kits shipped together)

 In addition to the above kits we can also supply custom sized kits for equipment of different sizes, email us for quotes.